 Delivery Tips for a Motivational Speech

 So once you’ve decided upon a topic, it’s time to write the motivational speech.
 One of the most important factors to consider is that of time.
 Knowing how long the speech must be can drastically impact its organization.
 Always aim to stay within the time limit.
-Nervousness often sets in whenever an individual must speak in front of an audience, so it’s a good practice to put in one or two extra sentences because as you give the motivational speech, you’ll likely speak faster due to nerves.
+Nervousness often sets in whenever an individual must speak in front of an audience, so it’s a good practice to put in one or two extra sentences because as you give the inspirational speech, you’ll likely speak faster due to nerves.
 Knowing this, you can be prepared if it happens to you and still meet the assigned time limit.

-Here are some good tips to focus on when giving a motivational speech.
+Here are some good tips to focus on when giving a motivational speech

 - Speak at a regular pace.
 Try not to let nerves hurry your delivery.